Waqar-SysOps/AWS-Cloud-Practitioner/README.md

 There aren't many requirements when you look into the implementation of this projection.
 You just need to make sure of the following:

 1) Must have an AWS account with a valid payment method.
-2) Have basic knowledge of networking, Linux system administration, and a domain (could be from google/cloudflare/namecheap etc).
+2) Have basic knowledge of networking, Linux system administration, basic knowledge of AWS architecture/flow and a domain (could be from google/cloudflare/namecheap etc).
-3) Laptop and an internet connection.
+3) PC/Laptop and an internet connection.